OliverTansley/PremBot/README.md

 - [x] compare [player1] [player2] : compares some statistics between the two players listed
 - [ ] topscorers [n | None] : provides the n highest scorers in the league during the current season (default is 5)
 - [ ] topassisters [n | None] : provides the n highest assisters in the league during the current season (default is 5)

+Suggestions for changes/additions to this list are welcome!

 ## Installation